fadasr/fadasr.github.io/_posts/2018-12-09-RSA-cryptography.md

 ![](https://fadasr.github.io/images/eme-oaep-encode.png)

-RSAES-OAEP can operate on messages of length up to `k - 2hLen - 2 octets`, where `hLen` is the length of the output from the underlying hash function and `k` is the length in octets of the recipient's RSA modulus.
+RSAES-OAEP can operate on messages of length up to `k - 2hLen - 2` octets, where `hLen` is the length of the output from the underlying hash function and `k` is the length in octets of the recipient's RSA modulus.
 With RSA 4096-bit modulus, the message limit for OAEP can be calculated:
 ```
 SHA-256:
 	message limit = 4096 - (2*256) - 2 = 3582-bit = 446 octets

 SHA-512:
-	message limit = 4096 -(2*512) - 2 =
+	message limit = 4096 - (2*512) - 2 = 3070-bit =
 ```

 the RSAEP primitive performs the public key RSA transform by raising the integer to `e` modulo `n`.
 The RSADP function is the inverse of RSAEP.
 The standard specifies how RSADP can be performed with the Chinese Remainder Theorem (CRT) to speed up the operation.